davidehosein/davidehosein/README.md

   <img src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" alt="animated" />
 </p>

 Hello, my name is David Hosein and I'm from Trinidad and Tobago.
-I'm a data and technology enthusiast with an interest in Business Analytics, Data Analytics, Data Engineering, Data Science and Machine Learning.
+I'm a technology enthusiast with an interest in Business Intelligence, Data Analytics, Data Engineering, Data Science and Machine Learning.
 I enjoy learning about new tools and technologies that can assist me with acheiving my goals.

 Also, I am moderately proficient in Python (including OOP concepts) for general scripting and task automation.